-Sunny, grassland trail sections are typically the best places to see spring wildflowers, but they can be found in a wide variety of habitats.
-The best locations and dates of the local spring wildflower bloom change from year to year depending on the amount of rainfall, how late it occurs, and when the temperatures start to increase.
+During peak blooming season, grassland trails are typically the best places to see flowers, but they can be found in a wide variety of habitats.
+The best locations and dates of the local spring wildflower bloom change from year to year depending on the amount of rainfall, how late it occurs and when the temperatures start to increase.

-In some areas, wildflowers are blooming more profusely as a result of the District’s resource conservation efforts, aimed to ensure long-term protection of natural and cultural resources on Midpen preserves.
+In some areas, wildflowers are blooming more profusely as a result of the District’s resource conservation efforts.

 Wildflowers can be quite fragile.
 Please follow these simple guidelines to make sure everyone can enjoy their beauty as they bloom.

 - Stay on established trails.
 Visitors venturing off trail can trample wildflowers and their habitat, preventing other visitors from enjoying the displays.
-When soils become compacted this prevents wildflowers from growing in these areas in the future.
 Please tread lightly and don’t DOOM the BLOOM!

 - Take photos OF flowers not IN flowers.
-Photographs must be taken from the established trails only.
 Sitting in the flower fields will damage existing blooms and prevent the next generation from growing.

 Where to see Wildflowers